patrickmc19/express.js-note-taker/README.md

 ## Description

-Your task is to build a Node.js command-line application that takes in user input to generate a logo and save it as an [SVG file](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics).
-The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a `.svg` file.
+Your challenge is to create an application called Note Taker that can be used to write and save notes.
+This application will use an Express.js back end and will save and retrieve note data from a JSON file.

 ## User Story